Koromiko, New Zealand

 Koromiko is a locality in Marlborough, New Zealand.
 State Highway 1 runs through the area.
 Picton is about 6.5 km to the northeast, and Blenheim is about 21 km to the south.

 Picton Aerodrome is located at Koromiko.
 It has flights to and from Wellington several times a day operated by Sounds Air.

+Demographics

+Koromiko locality covers 90.32 km2 It is part of the larger Marlborough Sounds East statistical area.